jraska/Dagger-Codelab/README.md

 We will be using `AnalyticsComponentTest` to test our code within this section.

 ## Task 1: Adding Dagger 2 dependency.
-To be even able to Dagger 2, we need to add it as a dependency.
+To be even able to use Dagger 2, we need to add it as a dependency.
 You can check [Dagger releases]([https://github.com/google/dagger/releases](https://github.com/google/dagger/releases)) for latest version.
 ```
 dependencies {  // core/build.gradle
 // ...